 Credit: @newyorksherpa on Instagram

 Mount Tremper: Treat yourself to a stay at the luxurious Emerson Resort & Spa in the heart of the Catskill Mountains.
-Enjoy a rejuvenating massage at the award-winning spa, a meal at the highly-rated Woodnotes Grille, and some retail therapy at The Shops at Emerson, or just get away from it all by relaxing in an Adirondack chair creekside.
+Enjoy a rejuvenating massage at the award-winning spa, a meal at the highly-rated Woodnotes, and some retail therapy at The Shops at Emerson, or just get away from it all by relaxing in an Adirondack chair creekside.
 The Catskills region is known as the birthplace of American Fly Fishing.
 Front desk staff can help guests book a guided fly fishing excursion with a pro-Catskill Mountain Angler.
-The resort’s “Stay Safe” pledge includes closing the entire facility on Tuesdays and Wednesdays for deep cleaning, so plan your stay accordingly.
 Stop by the Catskills Visitor Center and climb the 80-foot fire tower on-site for an aerial view of the Catskills, or explore 1.5 miles of easy hiking trails.
-Explore charming nearby villages like Phoenicia, voted one of America’s Top Ten Coolest Towns by Budget Travel Magazine, and it’s home to the famous Phoenicia Diner (pictured)!
-While in Phoenicia, go on a rail biking adventure along the Esopus Creek with Rail Explorers (advance reservations strongly recommended).
+Explore charming nearby villages like Phoenicia, voted one of America’s Top Ten Coolest Towns by Budget Travel Magazine, and home to the famous Phoenicia Diner (pictured).

 Credit: @dutchapplecruises on Instagram

-Dutch Apple Cruises (pictured): Take a cruise along the Hudson River from the comfort of your pre-booked private table (all seating must be booked by the table due to social distancing measures).
-For the first half of the cruise, the vessel’s Hudson River Historian will share stories about the history of Albany and share points of interest along the river.
+Dutch Apple Cruises (pictured): Take a cruise along the Hudson River and soak in the sights along the historic waterfront For the first half of the cruise, the vessel’s Hudson River Historian will share stories about the history of Albany and share points of interest along the river.
 As the boat makes its way back to Albany, passengers have time to relax and take in the views — including possible bald eagle sightings!
 Food and beverages can be purchased on board.

 Albany Institute of History & Art: Founded in 1791, the Albany Institute of History and Art is one of the oldest museums in the United States.
-While the Hudson River School paintings are worth the price of admission alone, you can’t miss the awe-inspiring story of how modern science helped uncover surprising details about Albany’s very own 3,000-year-old mummy.
-(Advanced tickets strongly recommended)
+While the Hudson River School paintings are worth the price of admission alone, you can’t miss the awe-inspiring story of how modern science helped uncover surprising details about Albany’s very own 3,000-year-old mummy in the “Ancient Egypt.”

-Saratoga Springs: Rest your head at the #1 TripAdvisor rated Homewood Suites by Hilton Saratoga Springs, which offers spacious suites, the convenience of an in-suite kitchen, and helpful perks like free delivery of grocery purchases and complimentary breakfast to help you start your day on the right foot.
+Saratoga Springs: Rest your head at the #1 TripAdvisor rated Homewood Suites by Hilton Saratoga Springs, which offers spacious suites, the convenience of an in-suite kitchen, and complimentary breakfast to help you start your day on the right foot.
 The hotel is right across from Saratoga Spa State Park (pictured), a 2,379-acre park where you can find mineral springs and geysers that shoot water as high as 15 feet into the air!
 In addition to picturesque trails, the park offers access to public swimming pools and tennis courts.
 Inside the park, you’ll also find the Saratoga Auto Museum, which boasts an impressive collection of antique cars, classic cars, race cars, Indy cars, sports racers, and stock cars in a renovated bottling plant.
 Get on the water with a sail on Saratoga Lake with ADK Cruise & Charter.
-Reserve a socially distanced table for an afternoon or sunset cruise, or have your coffee on the lake with a Sunday morning “Wake on the Lake” cruise.
 Want the boat all to your crew?
 Private charters are also available!
-Enjoy a nostalgia-filled night at the movies at nearby Malta Drive-In, showing your favorite movies from the 1980s to 2000s.
-Put on your mask and venture over to the concession stand where you can get burgers, pizza, and shakes to go with the requisite movie theater candy and popcorn.
+Enjoy a nostalgia-filled night at the movies at nearby Malta Drive-In, reopening in April 2024.

 Chittenango Falls State Park (pictured): Spend the day hiking for views of the 167-foot waterfall at the heart of Chittenango Falls State Park from every vantage point.
 Along the way, keep an eye out for unique fauna and critters that you won’t find anywhere else on Earth—like the Chittenango ovate amber snail.
 A large picnic area with tables and grills makes for a memorable outdoor lunch spot.